Popular Force: Political position

-Popular Force is considered a right-wing or far-right party.
-Internationally, the party has aligned with right-wing groups, with Peruvian investigative journalism website OjoPúblico writing in an article discussing right-wing alliances in the Americas that members of the right-wing Spanish political part Vox travelled to Peru to obtain signatures for the anti-leftist manifesto known as the Madrid Charter, with the parties Go on Country of Hernando de Soto, Popular Force of Keiko Fujimori, and Popular Renewal of Rafael López Aliaga signing the document.
+Popular Force is considered a right-wing to far-right.
+Internationally, the party has aligned with right-wing groups, with Peruvian investigative journalism website OjoPúblico writing in an article discussing right-wing alliances in the Americas that members of the far-right Spanish political party Vox traveled to Peru to obtain signatures for the anti-leftist manifesto known as the Madrid Charter, with the parties Go on Country of Hernando de Soto, Popular Force of Keiko Fujimori, and Popular Renewal of Rafael López Aliaga signing the document.
 Peruvian business executives, including the owner of Willax Televisión, also participated in discussions and signed the charter.
 The party revolves around the personality-based political doctrine of Fujimorism.

-Some members identify themselves as centre-left (Luz Salgado, Vladimiro Huaroc and Hernando Guerra García) or centre-right (Keiko Fujimori).
-Martín Hidalgo of El Comercio described one faction of the party as centrist for taking more moderate speeches while pointing out that there is another faction that is more radical.
+Historically, some members identified themselves as centre-left (Luz Salgado, Vladimiro Huaroc and Hernando Guerra García) or centre-right (Keiko Fujimori).

-Economical the party advocates for a "Popular Economy" which is based on the social market economy but is also for a free markets and solidarity economy.
-This "Popular Economy" is similar to Albert Fujimori's "True Social Market Economy", however this "True Social Market Economy" was supportive of free market reforms and even included neoliberal economic policies and reforms like economic liberalization which developed Peru into a free market economy In a article Keiko Fujimori got quoted following thing "I propose a model of a social market economy, not marxism or communism."
+The party advocates for a social market economy similar to Alberto Fujimori's "True Social Market Economy", which, however, was supportive of free market reforms, including neoliberal economic policies and reforms like economic liberalization which developed Peru into a free market economy.
+In an article by Keiko Fujimori, she was quoted as saying "I propose a model of a social market economy, not marxism or communism."